SlimeVR/SlimeVR-Docs-Site/common_issues.md

 ## Trackers are moving in the wrong direction when I move

 When you set up your defines file you may have put in the wrong rotation.
-Take note of which trackers are the issue and refer to the [defines guide page](defines_guide.md#adjust-board-rotation) to get the board's rotation right.
+Take note of which trackers are the issue and refer to the [configuring the SlimeVR firmware page](configuring_project.md#adjust-board-rotation) to get the board's rotation right.